 error: no matching snaps installed

-Rclone stores saved remotes and tokens outside the package itself.
-The APT and official installs use
+Rclone stores saved remotes and tokens outside the APT and official-script packages in

 Conclusion